Anthony Espinola

 Who I Work With

-I support individuals ages 16 and up facing a variety of challenges, such as:
+I support individuals facing a variety of challenges, such as:

 • Anxiety, stress, overwhelm, or burnout